Our regulatory practice

 We continue to improve our approach to deliver best practice regulation

-As a part of our response the the Rapid Review, ASQA has commenced a number of significant improvements to our regulatory approach.
+As a part of our response to the Rapid Review, ASQA has commenced a number of significant improvements to our regulatory approach.
 Effective from April 6, 2021, these changes align with our purpose of ensuring quality vocational education and training.
 You can read more about our improved approach to regulation below.

 Assessment teams monitor provider performance and are separate from the teams which work with providers where non-compliance is found.
 This builds on improvements made in 2020 to how we engage with providers, how we report on non-compliance, as well as how we handle minor deficiencies.